matthewdickinson/tyk-docs/tyk-docs/content/plugins/supported-languages/golang.md

  - **Auth** - this middleware performs custom authentication and adds API key session info into the request context and can be used only if the API definition has both:
    - `"use_keyless": false`
    - `"use_go_plugin_auth": true`
- - **Post-Auth** - supports an array of middleware to be run after authentication; at this point, we have authenticated the session API key for the given key (in the request context) so we can perform any extra checks; this can be used only if the API definition has both:
+ - **Post-Auth** - supports an array of middleware to be run after authentication; at this point, we have authenticated the session API key for the given key (in the request context) so we can perform any extra checks.
+This can be used only if the API definition has both:
    - `"use_keyless": false`
    - an authentication method specified
  - **Post** - supports an array of middlewares to be run at the very end of the middleware chain; at this point Tyk is about to request a round-trip to the upstream target